twilio-labs/plugin-flex-outbound-dialpad/README.md

 ## Important Notes

-- The plugin assumes an activity of `Outbound Calls` or `Offline` is configured for making the worker automatically unavailable, if these are not worker activity states that are available, you can either add them or update the code to change to a different state.
+* The plugin assumes an activity of `Outbound Calls` or `Offline` is configured for making the worker automatically unavailable, if these are not worker activity states that are available, you can either add them or update the code to change to a different state.
 The same is true for ensuring an available activity of `Available` or `Idle` is in the system.

-- This plugin is not compatible with the dialpad plugin that is listed as an `Experimental feature` - the expiremental feature or more recently, the `Pre Release` feature must be turned off.
+* This plugin is not compatible with the dialpad plugin that is listed as an `Experimental feature` - the expiremental feature or more recently, the `Pre Release` feature must be turned off.

-- If you place a `phone` attribute on the worker and assign it a twilio or verified number, the call will be placed from that number instead of the default number.
+* If you place a `phone` attribute on the worker and assign it a twilio or verified number, the call will be placed from that number instead of the default number.

-- This solution doesnt support and is not suitable for direct agent to agent dialing.
+* This solution doesnt support and is not suitable for direct agent to agent dialing.

-- Since the call is routed to the agent only after the call is answered, there can be a perceived delay, typically less than a second, of the agent and the customer connecting on the conference.
+* Since the call is routed to the agent only after the call is answered, there can be a perceived delay, typically less than a second, of the agent and the customer connecting on the conference.
 It is adviced to configure the hold music for the outbound call to be silence, this creates a smoother experience for the person being dialed.

 ## TODOs

-1. improve styling to better match base palette
+1. Improve styling to better match base palette.
-2. Add in improved text box for entering numbers with country code drop down
+2. Add in improved text box for entering numbers with country code drop down.
-3. Introduce callback task for making outbound calls from a callback
+3. Introduce callback task for making outbound calls from a callback .
 4. Update plugin builder to use serverless:cli for plugin asset deployment and align functions hostname automatically.

 ## Changelog